Rutu-TChaugale/Dependency_Injections_Types/README.md

 </dependencies>
 ```

-### 4. Run the Application
+### 4. Run the Project

-* Navigate to the `Test.java` class in each project.
+Run the `Test.java` class in each project.
+Spring will automatically manage bean creation and dependency injection based on the configuration.
-* Right-click and run it as a Java Application.

 ---

-## 📚 Key Concepts
+## 💡 Key Concepts

-### ✅ Constructor-based Injection
+### 🔑 Constructor-based Dependency Injection

-Spring injects values through the class constructor.
+Spring uses the **constructor** to inject the necessary primitive values into the bean at the time of creation.

+> ✅ Preferred for required dependencies because it enforces immutability.

+#### Example:

 ```java
 public class Student {